 Shenandoah Valley National Park marks an apex in this route as far as motorcycling is concerned.
 We've yet to decide if we'd like to ride deeper in for it's (stunning) views.
 Logic says that tomorrow's rally point for family and friends means we'll turn due west, aiming for Beckley, West Virginia.
 Onto the slab we merge.
 Even on the expressway, the surrounding mountains are a vision.

 Rain in any mountainous region can develop suddenly and unexpectedly.
 Before it does, the sky and horizon are often quite impressive.
 Clouds do eventually find us today but our Sedici riding suits remain comfortably dry.

 Beckley's Fairfield Inn & Suites is welcoming, simple and affordable, surrounded by a variety of fast food and suburban eateries (Outback, Applebee's, Dairy Queen).
 Our room is by a main exit, right next to our parking space.
 This day is done and the "touring" part of our trip is over.

 Tomorrow, however.
 Ohhh ... tomorrow.
 Our sport touring part of our journey begins!

 Ready for more?
 Day Seven: Beckley to Columbus

 What's Your Favorite Sport Touring Motorcycle Route From MOD To Beckley?

 Be honest.
 You know it's the Blue Ridge Parkway but that doesn't mean there aren't other fun routes to choose from!
 What other roads do you like and why?
 Where do you tend to stop along the way?
 Your input is invited.
-Post An Article!
+Leave a comment!